 Erddig to host BBC Antiques Roadshow in July

-Fiona Bruce and the team of Antiques Roadshow experts will be waiting to welcome you, so dust off your family heirlooms and dig out those car boot bargains and bring them along for free advice and valuations to visitors
+Fiona Bruce and the team of Antiques Roadshow experts will be waiting to welcome you on 26 July, so dust off your family heirlooms and dig out those car boot bargains and bring them along for free advice and valuations to visitors

 Last year, the programme celebrated four decades on the road with some truly amazing finds, as presenter Fiona Bruce explains: